Emergency services respond after car ends up on roof in Broseley

 The emergency services responded to an incident where a car ended up on its roof.

-West Mercia Police, Shropshire Fire and Rescue Service and West Midlands Ambulance Service, were all dispatched to the incident in Broseley at around 12.30pm yesterday - Sunday, December 7.
+West Mercia Police, Shropshire Fire and Rescue Service and West Midlands Ambulance Service were all dispatched to the incident in Broseley at around 12.30pm on Sunday (December 7).

-An update said that the crash happened on Ironbridge Road, with a car rolled onto its roof.
+An update said that the crash happened on Ironbridge Road and that a car had rolled onto its roof.

 The fire service said that no-one was trapped in the vehicle, and its crew used small tools to make sure the car, and the road, were safe.